A Local's Favourite Caves in Iceland

 Sönghellir - the Singing Cave

-We have got several Sönghellir caves in Iceland, but this one is believed to be the first one by this name in Iceland, as it got named by the first settler of the Snæfellsnes peninsula, Bárður Snæfellsás, who is the Protector of the peninsula.
+We have several Sönghellir caves in Iceland, but this one is believed to be the first one by this name in Iceland, as it was named by the first settler of the Snæfellsnes peninsula, Bárður Snæfellsás, who is the Protector of the peninsula.

 Checking out Sönghellir